vsch/idea-multimarkdown/README.md

 - Dynamically created syntax highlighting attributes to simulate overlay of element style with transparency.
 This creates consistent colors when multiple attributes are combined, such as inline elements in tables, headers and definition terms.
+Additionally allows for bold, italic, and effect type and color to be combined for nested markdown inline elements.
   ![Screenshot Combination Splits](assets/images/faq/Screenshot_combination_splits.png)

-- Actual character display font width used for wrapping and table formatting, allowing best alignment for multi-byte characters and proportional fonts:
+- Actual character display font width can be used for wrapping and table formatting, allowing best alignment for multi-byte characters and proportional fonts:

     With character width taken into account:
     ![Screen Shot multibyte sample](assets/images/faq/ScreenShot_multibyte_sample.png)

-    Assuming fixed character width:
+    Without taking character width into account:
     ![Screen Shot nomultibyte sample](assets/images/faq/ScreenShot_nomultibyte_sample.png)

 - **Block Quote** increase/decrease level toolbar buttons and actions.